 Read last week’s edition »

-The post 5 things I wish I knew before I started YouTube appeared first on Creator Hooks.
+The post 5 things the YouTube Algorithm hates and wish you’d stop doing appeared first on Creator Hooks.

 ]]>

-If you’re struggling with YouTube titles, read this (2025) https://creatorhooks.com/if-youre-struggling-with-youtube-titles-read-this-2025/ Mon, 10 Mar 2025 12:00:00 +0000 https://creatorhooks.com/?p=3307 I’ve asked some of the best creators on YouTube, “How do you write such great titles?”
+How to get 1% better at YouTube every day https://creatorhooks.com/how-to-get-1-better-at-youtube-every-day/ Mon, 16 Feb 2026 12:00:00 +0000 https://creatorhooks.com/?p=3485 I’ve asked some of the best creators on YouTube, “How do you write such great titles?”
 And they’ve all said the same thing: “I just model what works.”
 So this email will show you 5 videos worth modeling to help you write great titles and save time.
 P.S.
 If you want to save more time ...
 Read more

-The post If you’re struggling with YouTube titles, read this (2025) appeared first on Creator Hooks.
+The post How to get 1% better at YouTube every day appeared first on Creator Hooks.

 ]]>